Kong/docs.konghq.com/app/docs/0.14.x/plugin-development/distribution.md

 You should now be able to start Kong without any issue.
-Consult your custom plugin's instructions on how to enable/configure your plugin on an API or Consumer object.
+Consult your custom plugin's instructions on how to enable/configure your plugin on a Service, Route, or Consumer entity.

 To make sure your plugin is being loaded by Kong, you can start Kong with a `debug` log level: